-N.3.5 At a time deemed appropriate by the Hearing Committee, the Hearing Committee shall hold a Hearing in order to receive testimonial evidence and to give the Scholar the opportunity to present testimony in his/her own behalf.
+N.3.5 At a time deemed appropriate by the Hearing Committee, the Hearing Committee shall hold a Hearing in order to receive testimonial evidence and to give the Scholar the opportunity to present testimony in the Scholar's own behalf.
 The Chair of the Hearing Committee shall notify the Scholar, the Complainant (if any), the Provost, and the President of the time, place, and date so scheduled by certified mail, return receipt requested.

 N.3.6 The entire proceedings of the Hearing shall be recorded by a professional stenographer, and an accurate transcript shall be promptly produced from that stenographic record and made available to the Hearing Committee.
 The Chair of the Hearing Committee shall preside over the proceedings and act to ensure a fair presentation of all evidence and equitable treatment of all participants, and to maintain decorum.
-Each party in the case (normally the Provost and the Scholar) and the Complainant (if any) may be accompanied only by counsel chosen by him/her from the Faculty or Administration of the College.
+Each party in the case (normally the Provost and the Scholar) and the Complainant (if any) may be accompanied only by counsel chosen from the Faculty or Administration of the College by each party respectively.
 Procedures shall not follow formal rules of evidence, but special care shall be taken in evaluating evidence to ensure fairness.

-N.3.7 At the Hearing, the Provost or his/her designee presents the case for the College, and the Scholar presents his/her case.
-The Scholar shall be presumed not to have committed fraud or misconduct; the burden shall rest upon the College to prove that he/she has done so.
+N.3.7 At the Hearing, the Provost (or the Provost's designee) presents the case for the College, and the Scholar presents the Scholar's case.
+The Scholar shall be presumed not to have committed fraud or misconduct; the burden shall rest upon the College to prove that the Scholar has done so.
 During the Hearing, the parties shall have the following rights: to present and examine witnesses; to introduce evidence that has been previously made available to the Hearing Committee and, through the Hearing Committee, to the Provost and the Scholar: to conduct reasonable cross examination of any witness on any matter relevant to the issue of the Hearing; and to offer relevant evidence in rebuttal.
 The Scholar shall have the right to question the Complainant (if any) directly.
 Each party shall give the Hearing Committee a list of the names of all witnesses and copies of all documentary and other evidence at least 72 hours before the Hearing begins, or, in the event that a party would like to offer rebuttal evidence, at least 24 hours prior to the use of that rebuttal evidence.
 The Hearing Committee shall provide copies of any such witness lists or evidence to both parties as promptly as possible, and a list of all witnesses to be summoned by the Hearing Committee shall be made available to both parties not less than 48 hours before the Hearing begins.
 Copies of all evidence received or gathered by the Hearing Committee at any stage shall be made available promptly to both parties, and no new witness(es) may be summoned by either party or by the Hearing Committee without the Hearing Committee giving both parties 24-hour notice in advance.
 At its discretion, the Hearing Committee has the authority to gather such additional evidence as it deems relevant.
-If a Complainant testifies at the Hearing, that Complainant may be accompanied by a counsel chosen by him/her from the Faculty or Administration of the College.
-Under the circumstance that the Hearing Committee calls the Scholar as a witness, the Provost or his/her designee shall be granted the right to question the Scholar.
-However, if the Scholar elects not to testify, he/she may not be called as a witness by the Hearing Committee or by the Provost or his/her designee.
+If a Complainant testifies at the Hearing, that Complainant may be accompanied by a counsel chosen by the Complainant from the Faculty or Administration of the College.
+Under the circumstance that the Hearing Committee calls the Scholar as a witness, the Provost (or the Provost's designee) shall be granted the right to question the Scholar.
+However, if the Scholar elects not to testify, the Scholar may not be called as a witness by the Hearing Committee or by the Provost (or the Provost's designee).